yadnik07/guidecraft/README.md

 GuideCraft – Frontend Demo inspired by Clueso.io

 GuideCraft is a frontend-only web application inspired by Clueso.io.
-It demonstrates how screen recordings can be converted into simple, step-by-step guides using a clean UI and simulated flows.
+It demonstrates how screen recordings can be converted into clear, step-by-step guides using a clean user interface and simulated product flow.

-The main focus of this project is product understanding, UI flow, routing, and frontend architecture.
-Backend services and AI-based processing are intentionally mocked for demonstration purposes.
+This project focuses on frontend architecture, routing, authentication flow, and user experience.
+All backend, AI processing, and video analysis features are intentionally mocked for demonstration purposes.

 Tech Stack

-- React (Vite)
+React (Vite)
-- TypeScript
+TypeScript
-- Tailwind CSS
+Tailwind CSS
-- React Router DOM
+React Router DOM
+LocalStorage for mock authentication
-- Deployed on Vercel
+Deployment: Vercel

 Features Implemented

-- Landing page inspired by Clueso.io
+Landing page similar to Clueso.io style
+Login and Signup using mock authentication
+Logout functionality
-- Mock authentication using browser localStorage
+Authentication handled using browser localStorage Conditional UI based on login state
-- Protected routes (login required for guide generation)
-- Upload UI for screen recording (frontend simulation)
-- Loader animation after clicking "Generate Guide"
+Upload screen recording (video file) – simulated flow Loader animation during guide generation
-- Preview page showing generated step-by-step guide
+Preview page showing uploaded video
-- Logout functionality
-- Responsive dark-themed UI
+Step-by-step guide generated from mock data
+Video preview shown for each step
+Clean dark UI and responsive layout

+Note:
+Actual AI guide generation and video processing are not implemented.
+This project simulates the full frontend flow only.

 Project Structure

 src/
  ├─ App.tsx     Main routes, authentication logic, app flow ├─ main.tsx    Application entry point
  ├─ index.css   Tailwind CSS styles
  ├─ assets/     Static assets

+How Authentication Works

+Authentication is mocked using browser localStorage.

+On login or signup:
+auth is set to true
+currentUser is saved

+On logout:
+localStorage is cleared
+user is redirected to the home page

+Protected behavior:
+Generate Guide redirects to login if user is not authenticated Preview page is accessible only after login

 Running the Project Locally

-1. Clone the repository
+Step 1: Clone the repository

 git clone https://github.com/yadnik07/guidecraft.git
 cd guidecraft

-2. Install dependencies
+Step 2: Install dependencies

 npm install

-3. Start development server
+Step 3: Start development server

 npm run dev

-The application will run on the local Vite port shown in the terminal.
+The app will run on the Vite local development URL shown in the terminal.

 Deployment

-The project is deployed using Vercel.
+The project is deployed on Vercel.

 Live URL:
 https://guidecraft.vercel.app

-Authentication Notes

-Authentication is implemented using browser localStorage.
-No real backend, database, or password storage is connected.

-This decision was intentional to keep the project frontend-focused.

 Assumptions and Design Decisions

-- Backend and AI features are out of scope
+Backend services are out of scope
+AI processing is simulated
-- File upload is simulated for UI demonstration
+File upload is frontend-only
-- Guide generation is mocked using static steps
+Guide steps are static mock data
-- Primary focus is on UI flow, routing, and clean structure
-- Designed to replicate the Clueso.io experience at a basic level
+Focus is on UI flow, routing, and user experience Designed to resemble Clueso.io at a basic product level

 Video Demo

-A demo video is provided separately showing:
+A screen recording demo is provided separately showing:

+Landing page
-- Login and signup flow
+Login flow
+Signup flow
+Upload screen recording
-- Upload interaction
+Generate guide interaction
-- Loader animation
+Loader animation
-- Preview page
+Preview page with video and steps
-- Overall navigation
+Logout functionality

 Author